tureckova/Abdomen-CT-Image-Segmentation/readme.md

 This will ensemble the predictions located in `FODLER1, FOLDER2, ...` and write them into `OUTPUT_FOLDER`

+You can quicly evaluate the esemble files with the folowing command:

+`python3 inference/validate_nifti_folder.py -f PREDICTED_FOLDER -gtf FOLDER_GROUND_TURE`

+This will create summary.json file in location PREDICTED_FOLDER with evaluation scores for each file as well as mean evaluation scores.

 ## Tips and Tricks

 #### Manual Splitting of Data